flutter/website/flutter-for-react-native/index.md

 In React Native, common themes are defined for components in stylesheets and then used in components.

-In Flutter, you can add uniform styling for almost everything by defining the styling in the [`ThemeData`](https://docs.flutter.io/flutter/material/ThemeData-class.html) class and passing it to the theme property in the [`MaterialApp`](https://docs.flutter.io/flutter/material/MaterialApp-class.html) widget.
+In Flutter, create uniform styling for almost everything by defining the styling in the [`ThemeData`](https://docs.flutter.io/flutter/material/ThemeData-class.html) class and passing it to the theme property in the [`MaterialApp`](https://docs.flutter.io/flutter/material/MaterialApp-class.html) widget.